berksudan/where-is-the-answer/README.md

 ### Method 0: Select Randomly
 In this method, we randomly select sentences in the text and return these sentences in response.
 This method is our base-line, we tried to improve this results with the following methods.

-### Method 1: Basic Word Sameness
+### Method 1: Basic Word Equality
 In this method, Common words between question-text and sentence texts are counted.
 The idea behind this method is "The more common words, the more likely the sentence is to be the answer to the given question.".

 ### Method 2: Similarity of the First Six Characters
-Turkish is a suffix-based language which most root words contain 6 letter.
-Therefore we compare words within six letters.
-And the performance is getting more.
+Turkish is an agglutinating language which most of the word stems contain 6 character at most.
+Therefore we compare words with their first six characters.
+So, the performance has increased.

 ### Method 3: Constructing sentence vectors with FastText
-We decided to use fasttext to get word embeddings.
+In this method, we decided to use FastText to extract word embeddings.
 We used wiki.tr (compiled by FastText team from Turkish Wikipedia) file as train set.
-When we got word embeddings,we constructed sentences as arithmetical average of words.
-First we created word vectors and then we sum all the words.
-Finally we calculated the arithmetic average to get average vector and this vector represents the whole sentence.
+When we have word embeddings, we treat sentences as arithmetic mean of the defined words.
+First, we created word vectors and then summed all the word vectors.
+Finally, we calculated the arithmetic mean to obtain the average vector which represents the whole sentence.

-To find similarity between sentences and question we used cosine similarity.
-This method approaches sentences as atomic units.
+To find similarity between sentences and question, we used cosine similarity.
+This method sees sentences as atomic units.

 ### Method 4: Jaccard Similarity
-We implemented jaccard similarity into words to find where is the answer.
+In this method, Wwe added a jaccard similarity operation to locate the answer in text.

 ### Method 5: Constructing word vectors with FastText (using Cosine Similarity)
-To increase performance we tried new method.
-In this method we approach words as atomic unis of a text.
+In this method, we use words as atomic units of a text.
 We calculate similarity of question and sentence texts using cosine similarity.

 ### Method 6: Constructing word vectors with FastText (using Euclidean Similarity)
-Uses similar with method5 algorithm to find word embeddings but this method use euclidean similarity to compare sentences.
+In this method, a module is implemented to find word embeddings, similar to method 5, along with the euclidean similarity metric to compare sentences.

 ## Contributors
 - *Berk Sudan*, [GitHub](https://github.com/berksudan), [LinkedIn](https://linkedin.com/in/berksudan/)